mweel1/usa_high_level/USA-Internet/index.md

 - Must provide oAuth Services for integration into 3rd party applications to use the API.
 - Anyone selling products must provide a supplier list by domain where a distance is calculated based on records.
 - Must always check content for safety using the [content moderation service](./content-moderation/), a list of domains hit counts, and content protection agency queries will be available to determine that all content providers are using the service.
+- All .gov websites must provide a communication API that can be picked up by social networks, where a link back to the .gov website must be provided.

 ## Security